Pencil Cactus Care Guide

 Stem succulents photosynthesize in their stems, not their leaves.

 Your pencil cactus only needs occasional watering.
 Cacti and succulents store water in their flesh and can be easily overwatered.
 With such plants it is better to err on the side of too dry rather than too moist.
 A dehydrated cactus or succulent has the potential to recover, but a rotting plant will generally continue to rot.

 Euphorbia issues are, more often than not, related to watering.
 If the skin becomes less opaque (the skin may possibly appear slightly bruised), soft and wrinkled the plant is receiving too much water.
 Stop watering your plant and allow the soil to dry thoroughly and remove damaged tissue.
 On the other hand, if the plant becomes brittle, shriveled and dull in color it is in need of more water.
-Thoroughly water the plant by placing it in a room-temperature shower for three to five minutes and be patient.
+Thoroughly water the plant slowly saturating the soil with 1-2 liters of water.
 You should notice the plant become more fleshy in a day or so.
 Let the plant be.
 Parts of the plant may continue to brown and get ready to shed, as long as the succulent has regained some of its color and volume it will recover.

 Use caution when handling Euphorbia plants.
 Though the pencil cactus is a simple and easy plant from which to take cuttings and propagate, the milky white sap can cause moderate to severe allergic reactions, especially in those with latex sensitivities.
 Take care when handling your pencil cactus, wear gloves if possible and be sure to wash your hands thoroughly.

 For the first month, top water only.
 That means you will be watering the soil directly, not by filling the reservoir.
 This ensures that the roots reach down far enough to be able to wick the moisture from the reservoir.